Why Early Care Matters

 • Cycles consistently shorter than 25 days

-• Very light or scant bleeding
+• Light or scant bleeding

 • Heavy or prolonged bleeding